faisaldarbar/faisaldarbar.github.io/_tabs/about.md

 ##### Cloud Administrator / Developer: Expert in SaaS Business Systems Administration

 As a skilled ☁️ Cloud Administrator & Developer with expertise in SaaS Business Systems Administration, I bring a proven track record of optimizing business operations through technology.
 I specialize in streamlining operations using SaaS solutions and excel at creative problem solving and collaborating with cross-functional teams to achieve business objectives.
-My passion for cloud administration and development drives my commitment to delivering efficient solutions that meet business needs..
+My passion for cloud administration and development drives my commitment to delivering efficient solutions that meet business needs.

 ### MY CERTIFICATIONS